simianAstronaut/pi-hole-visualizer/README.md

 `-r, --randomize`
 Randomize order of pixels displayed.

-`-s, --select`
+`-s {1, 2, 3, 4, 5}, --select {1, 2, 3, 4, 5}`
-Specify which animations to display(1-5), with multiple items separated by a space.
+Specify which animations to display, with multiple items separated by a space.

 #### Joystick Controls
 - _UP - PUSH_